-Pedagogy Tools: Case Study, Video Clippings, Discussion, Self-reading, Polls, Student Presentations On successful completion of this course, students will be able to:
+Pedagogy Tools: Case Study, Video Clippings, Discussion, Self-reading, Polls, Student Presentations

-Course Outcomes Assessment CO1 Understand the various theoretical perspectives and practical approaches to dealing with A1 culture, cultural difference, and cultural change within the framework of international business.
-CO2 Understand management practices followed in different cultures and countries А3 CO3 Describe and explain key models used for comparing cultures, critically assessing the practical value of these in the context of cross - cultural management decision-making.
+Course Outcomes Assessme nt CO1 Understand the various theoretical perspectives and practical approaches to dealing with culture, cultural difference, and cultural change within the framework of international business.
+A1 CO2 Understand management practices followed in different cultures and countries А3 CO3 Describe and explain key models used for comparing cultures, critically assessing thepractical value of these in the context of cross - cultural management decision-making.
 A2 CO4 Evaluate strategies to manage cultural challenges in an international business context and cross - cultural issues A4 CO5 Presents an overview of cross-cultural management practices and it examines how culture is expressed.
 A3 &A4